liflab/beepbeep-3-book/markdown/advanced/README.md

 sum2: 10
 ```

 This output reveals two things.
 First, `sum2` is a new `Cumulate` processor that adds numbers; this is indeed a copy of `sum1`.
 Second, `sum2` accumulates numbers into a sum of its own: it does not keep on adding to the numbers that were accumulated by `sum1` at the moment it was duplicated.
 Indeed, the default behaviour of `duplicate` is to create a new processor copy, and to place it into its *initial state* --that is, the state in which the processor would be if we called its constructor directly.
+This is why it is called *stateless* duplication: the current state of the original processor is not preserved.

 However, when a processor is duplicated, its *context* is duplicated as well.
 To illustrate this, let us create a processor that applies a simple function: